Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 |S2MM|HLS|Stream to Memory Map HLS kernel to feed output result data from AI Engine classifier kernel to DDR via the PL DMA.|

 ## Section 1: Compile AI Engine code using the AI Engine compiler for `x86simulator`, viewing compilation results in Vitis Analyzer.
 In the early stages of the development cycle, it is critical to verify the design behavior functionally which identifies the errors.
-The x86 simulator is an ideal choice for testing, debugging, and verifying this kind of behavior because of the speed of iteration and the high level of data visibility it provides the developer.
+The x86 simulator is an ideal choice for testing, debugging because of the speed of iteration and the high level of data visibility it provides the developer.
 The x86 simulator is running exclusively on the tool development machine.
 This means, its performance and memory use are defined by the development machine.

 This tutorial design has 3 AI Engine kernels (interpolator, polar_clip and classifier) and two HLS PL kernels (`s2mm` and `mm2s`).